 Book Promo Time?
 Oh, yeah.
-As mentioned in other posts, I didn’t market my fiction series at all until I had three published novels in place – and trust me, my book sales for the fiction series were nil before this.
-But now that Paint Me Gone is launched, I’m diving in.
+As mentioned in other posts, I didn’t market my fiction series at all until I’d published three novels – and trust me, my book sales for the fiction series were nil before this.
+But after Paint Me Gone was launched, I dove in.
 The first thing I did was gather intel on what does NOT work, and from there I made a plan about where to begin.

 What does NOT work?
 Paid print and click ads.

-Goodreads and Facebook “click” ads and are a waste of time, according to multiple authors.
+Goodreads and Facebook “click” ads were a waste of time (at this writing), according to multiple authors.

 - Kirkus ads, both email and print.
 Per one author, “I purchased a [very pricey] Kirkus email and print ad and it had absolutely no effect on the book.”